vg-webmanagement/playwright/playwright/README.md

 2. **Port already in use**: Stop any existing processes on port 3000
 3. **Crawler fails**: Check that the specified domain and environment are accessible
 4. **Tests fail**: Verify that all environment variables are correctly set
+5. **Test completion not detected**: Check server console logs for debugging info
+6. **Tests stuck in "running" state**: Use `POST /reset-test-status` to reset status
+7. **Report not showing**: Verify that `playwright-report/index.html` exists in the project directory

 ## Development